AI for Coaches

 Step 5: Set Safety Limits

-Pro tip for coaches: Start with one channel (e.g., Telegram for internal team use).
-Once you're comfortable, expand to client-facing channels like WhatsApp or email.
-This lets you refine the AI's responses before clients see them.
+Pro tip for coaches: Start with internal-only tasks (session prep briefs, follow-up drafts, content brainstorming).
+Once you're comfortable with the output, expand to client-facing workflows like check-ins and scheduling.
+This lets you refine Claude Code's responses before clients see them.

 Frequently Asked Questions